A pharmacology degree can open up a variety of careers, ranging from research or drug development to patenting and teaching

 Remember that many employers accept applications from graduates with any degree subject, so don't restrict your thinking to the jobs listed here.

-Getting relevant work experience helps you develop a network of useful contacts and demonstrates your interest and commitment to employers.
-Build up your experience as a laboratory assistant or through vacation studentships at your place of study and through work shadowing.
+Getting relevant work experience helps you develop a network of useful contacts and demonstrates your interest and commitment to working in pharmacology.
+Build up your experience as a laboratory assistant or through work shadowing in your area of interest.

 Organisations such as the British Pharmacological Society (BPS) offer a small number of vacation studentships to financially support undergraduate students undertaking a pharmacology summer vacation research project.